 The changing higher education landscape has forced Universities to rethink traditional teaching and learning services and products in terms of disaggregation (unbundling and re-bundling).
 In the traditional bundled model, Universities are responsible for the full range of activities to deliver: programmes, curriculum design, marketing, recruitment and enrolment, delivery, and assessment and accreditation.
 The UTAS Senate endorsed paper, Enabling the Development of the Business of Learning and Teaching (2015-2018), has introduced strategic direction enabling UTAS to take advantage of non-traditional approaches.
 Acting on the endorsed strategy, The Tasmanian Institute of Learning and Teaching (TILT) has developed an approval policy and procedures with guidance and service for Faculties and Centres to engage in the development of non-traditional offerings.
-The information contained here and the MyLO Site, Developing the business of learning and teaching have been developed to assist the approval and development of new non-traditional offering, such as a Massive Open Online Course (MOOC) or short course.
+The information contained here and the companion intranet site Overview of the NANT proposal process (UTAS login required) were developed to assist the approval and development of new non-traditional offerings, such as a Massive Open Online Courses (MOOC) or short courses.

 Benefits of non-traditional education